NCD (Non-Convertible Debentures) – Who can invest?

 - These are considered as a great option if you are looking for a constant stream of income.
 Few NCDs offer you to return interest and the principal amount at the maturity itself.
 Hence in such a case, they act like typical FDs

-- Usually, provide the higher rate of returns as compared to Bank Fds
+- Usually, provide a higher rate of returns as compared to Bank FDs.

 - These NCD are listed in stock exchanges.
 In case of the liquidity, you can sell it in the secondary market